 bryan tucker - NY

-Bryan Tucker is a nine-time Emmy-nominated writer who has written for some of the top TV sketch shows of the past decade, including "Saturday Night Live," "The Chris Rock Show" and "Chappelle's Show."
+Bryan Tucker is a 12-time Emmy-nominated writer who has written for some of the top TV sketch shows of the past decade, including "Saturday Night Live," "The Chris Rock Show" and "Chappelle's Show."

 In addition to having sold multiple feature film scripts to Paramount Pictures, a sketch that Mr. Tucker wrote for "Chappelle's Show" ("The Race Draft") was picked as #12 on Nerve and IFC.com's "50 Greatest Sketches of All Time."

 A stand up comedian and sketch actor before breaking into TV/feature film writing, Mr. Tucker was a performer who played over 500 shows across the US, including as a player in the sketch/improv group "Selected Hilarity."
 Mr. Tucker still does stand up around New York.

-The recipient of a Peabody Award and three WGA Awards, Mr. Tucker is Co-Head Writer for "Saturday Night Live."
+The recipient of a Peabody Award and three WGA Awards, Mr. Tucker is a senior writer for "Saturday Night Live."
 He lives in New York City with his wife and two children.